The distinguished invertible object as ribbon dualizing object in the Drinfeld center: The ribbon Grothendieck-Verdier structure on the Drinfeld center of a pivotal finite tensor category

 the monoidal isomorphism that was mentioned in the introduction.
 The Radford isomorphism gives rise to a variety of monoidal isomorphisms which are important in what follows.
 Using that $\alpha$ is invertible we get monoidal isomorphisms

 and

 A finite tensor category with $\alpha\cong I$ is called \emph{unimodular}.
 If $\cat{C}$ is unimodular and pivotal, we obtain two trivializations of $-^{\vee\vee\vee\vee}$, namely one from $\alpha \cong I$ and one from the square of the pivotal structure.
 If these agree, the unimodular pivotal category $\cat{C}$ is called \emph{spherical} \cite[Definition~3.5.2]{dsps}.
-As explained in \cite[Section~3.5.2]{dsps}, this notion of sphericity is related to the sphericity in terms of quantum traces only in the semisimple case.
+As explained in \cite[Section~3.5.2]{dsps}, this notion of sphericality is related to the sphericality in terms of quantum traces only in the semisimple case.
 Beyond semisimplicity, it is an entirely different notion.
-Most remarkably, sphericity, even in the non-semisimple situation, can be perfectly characterized through traces if one uses modified traces instead of quantum traces \cite[Theorem~1.3]{shibatashimizu}.
+Most remarkably, sphericality, even in the non-semisimple situation, can be perfectly characterized through traces if one uses modified traces instead of quantum traces \cite[Theorem~1.3]{shibatashimizu}.

 There is a very profitable perspective on the Radford isomorphism based on tools developed by Fuchs-Schaumann-Schweigert in \cite{fss} that we will heavily rely on: For any finite linear category $\cat{C}$, one can define the \emph{right Nakayama functor} $\nakar : \cat{C}\to\cat{C}$ via a coend $\nakar := \int^{X\in\cat{C}} \cat{C}(-,X)^* \otimes X$ and the \emph{left Nakayama functor} $\nakal:\cat{C}\to\cat{C}$ via an end $\nakal := \int_{X\in \cat{C}} \cat{C}(X,-) \otimes X$.
 If $\cat{C}$ is a finite tensor category, then these (co)ends can be expressed through the distinguished invertible object and the double dual functor.
 More precisely, we have canonical natural isomorphisms \cite[Lemma~4.10]{fss}